axr167/interview-prep/technical-rounds/02-backtracking/problems/02-Permutations.md

 ## Paradigm:

-1. Choose number from list and store it in chosen
+1. If base case, save/print result
-2. If chosen contains a possible result
+2. Else recurse and backtrack
-    - Add to list of lists
+    - Do first step to reduce problem size
-    - Else recurse
+    - Recurse
-3. Undo changes and proceed
+    - Undo changes and proceed

 ## Functions: